drunarayan/barospection/README.md

     1. Click down to your "star folder" under "Images" folder.
 Then Download your specific "Star" folder or some other "Star" folder.
 You will get a zip file which you can extract on your system.
     1. Download the entire "Images" Folder.
 You will get a zip file which you can extract on your system.
 Be warned - this is several GB and wmight take a very long time.
 Although we may not exceed this limit, Dropbox will prevent you from downloading more than 20GB

-### Python for Spectroscopy Course Content Notebooks & Assignments
+## Intro to Spectroscopy Notebook Assignments

 Project|Topics|Notebook|Due Date|Partial Solution|
 ---|---|---|---|---|